aeternity/AEXs/AEXS/aex-2.md

   - `aeternity://<address>/<raw_tx>?network_id=<network_id>&callback=<sdk_url>`
 - Callback to SDK

-  - Every `sign` request should specify `sdk callback` url.
+  - Every `sign` request should specify a `sdk callback` URL.
 Once the signing is done by the wallet, it needs to invoke the callback url with the signex transaction payload for the `SDK` to broadcast it.
   - The wallet should do a `POST` request on the `callback` url with following payload:

   ```json